We Believe in the Future of Rural America

 Investment Committee and Board Member

-Jennifer, President and CFO for Community Reinvestment Fund, USA (CRF), is responsible for the operations of the organization and the stewardship of its financial assets.
+Jennifer, Chief Administrative Officer for Community Reinvestment Fund, USA (CRF), is responsible for the organization’s operations and the stewardship of its financial assets.
 Jennifer has extensive experience as a senior executive in the financial services industry.
 Prior to joining CRF, Jennifer served as vice president and treasurer of AgriBank, a Farm Credit System institution.
 Jennifer is headquartered with CRF at their offices in Minneapolis, Minnesota.

 Melissa Obegi